 - Wildfires (Department of Homeland Security) Also in Spanish

-- Wildfires: Information for Parents (American Academy of Pediatrics) Also in Spanish
+- Wildfires: What Parents Need to Know (American Academy of Pediatrics) Also in Spanish

 - Avoiding Wildfire Damage: A Checklist for Homeowners (Federal Emergency Management Agency) - PDF